Johnny-Knighten/ark-sa-server/deployment-examples/docker-compose/README.md

 In the two above examples a docker volume called `ark-files` will be created and store all server files.
 This volume will persist even if the container is removed.
 This allows the container to be removed and re-created without losing any server data.

 Depending on your preference, you may prefer bind mounts to a directory on your computer instead of using a docker volume.
-To do this, replace the the bottom `volumes` section of the docker compose file and then update the `volumes` section under `ark-sa` with the path to the directory you want to use.
+To do this, replace the bottom `volumes` section of the docker compose file and then update the `volumes` section under `ark-sa` with the path to the directory you want to use.
 See the example below.

 ```yaml
 version: '3'